-- The "Tax Cuts & Jobs Act" of 2017 (effective in 2018) eliminated deductions for unreimbursed employee business expenses from federal income for all employees. - However, Ministers can deduct their unreimbursed employee business expenses against their Federal Self-Employment Income, using the Clergy Worksheets at the end of IRS Publication 517: Worksheet 3, Line 6, "Total business expenses not deducted above."
+- The "Tax Cuts & Jobs Act" of 2017 (effective in 2018) eliminated deductions for unreimbursed employee business expenses from federal income for all employees. - However, Ministers can deduct their unreimbursed employee business expenses against their federal self-employment income, using the Clergy Worksheets at the end of IRS Publication 517: Worksheet 3, Line 6, "Total unreimbursed employee business expenses."